platformsh/platformsh-docs/src/administration/users.md

 ## Manage user permissions at the environment level

-From within a project select an environment from the ‘ENVIRONMENT’ pull-down menu.
+From within a project select an environment from the `ENVIRONMENT` pull-down menu.

-Click the ‘Settings’ tab at the top of the screen and then click the ‘Access’ tab on the left hand side.
+Click the `Settings` tab at the top of the screen and then click the `Access` tab on the left hand side.

 ![Project user management screenshot](/images/settings_environ_access.png)